 Symptoms of canine anemia caused by cooked onion consumption include pale gums, rapid breathing, increased heart rate, loss of appetite, and dark-colored urine.
 If left untreated, it can progress to more severe symptoms such as jaundice, collapse, and even death.

-See also How to cook italian sausage and peppers
+See also How long to cook brownies in mini muffin pan

 It is important for dog owners to be aware of the harmful effects of cooked onion and to prevent their pets from consuming it.
 This includes not feeding dogs any dishes that contain onion, such as onion soup or stir-fried vegetables with onion.